 When reviewing other credit cards, we use this format and these criteria to compare them with our benchmark.
 You can read our credit card methodology for more details on what we take into account when it comes to perks, protections and redemption value.

 Other credit cards similar to the Chase Sapphire Preferred

 It has the same $95 annual fee as the Sapphire Preferred, but it comes with a Global Entry/TSA PreCheck application fee credit worth up to $100 that helps offset it in the first year.
-It currently has a sign-up bonus of 60,000 miles after you spend $3,000 on purchases in the first three months after you open the account.
+It currently also has a sign-up bonus of 100,000 bonus miles, but the spending requirement is much higher: $20,000 on purchases in the first 12 months from account opening (though you can still earn 50,000 miles if you spend $3,000 on purchases in the first three months).

-However, Capital One miles are less valuable, as they’re worth only 1 cent apiece when redeemed toward travel.
-They can also transfer to Capital One’s airline and hotel partners but at ratios of 2-to-1 and 2-to-1.5, and the variety of partners isn’t as exciting.
+Capital One miles are also less valuable, as they’re worth only 1 cent apiece when redeemed toward travel.
+They can also transfer to Capital One’s airline and hotel partners but at varying ratios of 1-to-1, 2-to-1 and 2-to-1.5, and the variety of partners isn’t as exciting.
 You can find more details in our review of the Capital One Venture card.